minwoox/misc/armeria_internal.md

         it consumes all the elements.
       - `Http1ResponseDecoder` implements `ChannelInboundHandler`.
     - `HttpResponseSubscriber` is used by the server side.
+    - Let's build a simple decorating service.
+  - The difference between `HttpRequest` and `HttpResponse`

 ### Event Loop

 - Who does the all jobs above?
-- What is Event loop?
+- What is the event loop?
   - A general term which waits for and dispatches events or messages in a program.
   - We use `EventLoop` in Netty.
     - Handles all the I/O operations for a `Channel` once registered.